Recent Graduate Program News In Brief

 Doctoral Program: Film and Media Studies with English as the Associated Department (PhD): The PhD in Film Studies with English as the associated department is an interdisciplinary and interdepartmental degree that stresses the history, theory, and aesthetics of international cinema, video, television, and new media.
 In addition to working with English faculty, students work with faculty from French, German, Hispanic Language and Literatures, History of Art and Architecture, or Slavic Languages and Literatures.

 Master of Fine Arts Program in Writing (MFA): Our MFA program is one of the oldest in the country.
 With internationally distinguished writers among its faculty, the MFA offers intensive workshops in poetry, fiction, and nonfiction, along with readings courses in a range of contemporary writing.

 Master of Arts in English Program (MA): The MA in English program offers students the opportunity to undertake graduate work across a variety of historical periods and representational practices.
 We seek to examine the relationships across diverse writing practices by close and theoretically informed readings.
 Students can concentrate their elective work broadly across English studies, or they can focus in the programmatic areas of the department (literature, film and media studies, composition, and children's literature).

 Graduate applications are available online through the School of Arts and Sciences.
 See how to apply.

-Students who wish to apply to the PhD in Film Studies with English as the associated program should visit that program’s description page for application details.
+Students who wish to apply to the PhD in Film and Media Studies with English as the associated program should visit that program’s description page for application details.

 Department of English